-Epilepsy is the most common condition causing seizures, and is diagnosed if you suffer persistent seizures and are likely to continue getting seizures.
+Epilepsy is the most common condition causing seizures – around 1% of the UK population has it - and is diagnosed if you suffer persistent seizures and are likely to continue getting seizures.
 Anti-epileptic medication is available to reduce the chance of future seizures.

 People may have warning signs that a seizure is about to happen and this is called an aura.
 This is because abnormal electrical activities can start in one part of the brain before spreading to the whole brain.